KIP 81: Implementing the on-chain governance voting method Source

 /// @dev Cancel a proposal

-/// The proposal must be in one of Pending, Active, Passed, or Queued state.
+/// The proposal must be in Pending state

 /// Only the proposer of the proposal can cancel the proposal.